zjin-lcf/HeCBench/README.md

     By default it will run a warmup iteration before running each benchmark, and it is possible to run the benchmarks multiple times with `-r`:
     ```
-    ./autohecbench.py backprop-sycl -r 20 -o mandel.csv
+    ./autohecbench.py backprop-sycl -r 20 -o mandel-sycl.csv
     ```

     And it also has options to pick the CUDA SM version or HIP architecture and a few other parameters.
+Type `./autohecbench.py` to see all the options.

 # Dataset
 For Rodinia benchmarks, please download the dataset at http://lava.cs.virginia.edu/Rodinia/download.htm
-For other benchmarks, datasets are either included with the repository or could be downloaded through the links to the benchmarks
+For other benchmarks, datasets are either included with the benchmarks or could be downloaded through the links described in the README files.

 # Known issues
 The programs have not been evaluated on Windows or MacOS